guildai/guild.ai/pages/docs/models.md

 `evaluate`, `predict`, `deploy`, and `generate`.

 Guild does not implement model operations.
-That task is the responsbility of the model developer.
+That task is the responsibility of the model developer.
 Guild instead manages the work flow associated with running operations and tracking results.

 Consider the following Guild command: